US congressional delegation in Kenya amid election crisis | Politics

 - Kenya

+The visiting U.S. politicians met with President-elect William Ruto on Thursday, according to a tweet by Ruto.

-The new US ambassador to Kenya, Meg Whitman, said the delegation led by Senator Chris Coons also will meet with outgoing Kenyan President Uhuru Kenyatta, who has been publicly silent since the largely peaceful August 9 election.
+The new U.S. ambassador to Kenya, Meg Whitman, said the delegation led by Sen. Chris Coons also will meet with outgoing Kenyan President Uhuru Kenyatta, who has been publicly silent since the largely peaceful Aug.
+9 election.

-Kenya's electoral commission publicly split in chaos just minutes before Monday's declaration, with commissioners accusing each other of misconduct.

-The four commissioners who objected to Monday's declaration were appointed by Kenyatta last year.

-The split came as a shock to many Kenyans after an election widely seen as the country's most transparent ever, with results from the more than 46,000 polling stations posted online for the public to follow along.

-Public tallies, including one by a local election observer group, added up to a Ruto win with just over 50 per cent of the votes.
+The split came as a shock to many Kenyans after an election widely seen as the country's most transparent ever, with results from the more than 46,000 polling stations posted online for the public to follow.
+Public tallies, including one by a local election observer group, added up to a Ruto win with just over 50% of the votes.

 Coons, a member of the Senate Committee on Foreign Relations, and his delegation have already visited Cape Verde and Mozambique and are expected to visit Rwanda, where the Congo tensions and human rights should be on the agenda following Secretary of State Antony Blinken's visit to Kigali last week.